jrdelgado2018/GOV1347/blogs/blog10/Blog-Ten.md

-along the border of New York state on the top and left, extends to (but does not include) the Connecticut state capital Hartford on the right, and reaches its bottom just before the cities and towns along Interstate
-95. The district mostly contains suburban areas, however it also contains sections of the state’s smaller cities: New Britain, Danbury, Waterbury, and Torrington.
+along the border of New York state on the top and left, extends to (but does not include) the Connecticut state capital Hartford on the right, and reaches its bottom just before the cities and towns along Interstate 95 (the region's major highway).
+The district mostly contains suburban areas, however it also contains sections of the state’s smaller cities: New Britain, Danbury, Waterbury, and Torrington.
 The district’s boundaries were only slightly revised by redistricting after the 2020 census.